chrplr/PCBS/README.md

 * You will need to download about 1GB of software from the Internet.
 Therefore, make sure to have a decent connection.
-* Make sure that you have at least 5GB of free space on your hard drive to unpack the softwares.
+* Make sure that you have at least 5GB of free space on your hard drive to unpack the various software.
 * You might need to have administrator rights to install some of the softwares.
   If you are using a computer from an Institution, this is not always the case.
   Check with your IT team.
 * If you are using Windows 10, make sure your user name doesn't include spaces or characters that don't belong to the English alphabet (accents, ideograms,...).
-If you do, better create a new user with a
+If you do, better create a new user with a simple identifier.

 ### Anaconda Python3 ###

-We will make use of the [Anaconda distribution](https://www.anaconda.com/distribution)
+Among various python distribution, we recommend the [Anaconda distribution](https://www.anaconda.com/distribution) because it comes with most of the packages needed for the lectures.

 1. Go to the [Anaconda Python distribution page](https://www.anaconda.com/distribution).
-Select your OS (Windows, MacOS or Linux) and download the _Python 3.7_ 64 bits installer.
+Select your OS --- Windows, MacOS or Linux --- and download the _Python 3.7_ 64 bits installer.
 2. Go to your download folder and execute the Anaconda3 installer.
 3. In the Anaconda Setup Wizard, beware, pay attention to the following options
    option: